-The Barn Day Camp has three two week sessions and an end-of-summer one week session, for campers ages 4-10.
-The Barn Day Camp provides younger children an opportunity to explore the many facets of the farm and the natural world within a nurturing, creative and cooperative community.
+The Barn Day Camp has three two-week sessions and an end-of-summer one week session, for campers ages 4-10.
+The Barn Day Camp gives younger children an opportunity to explore the many facets of the farm and the natural world within a nurturing, creative and cooperative community.
 The BDC fosters self-confidence, creativity, care of others, and care of the environment.

 Barns and Gardens